Motorcycle components: Instruments

 Most road motorcycles have an instrument panel, usually consisting of speedometer, odometer and tachometer.

 Fuel gauges are becoming more common, but traditionally a reserve tank arrangement is used with a petcock (petrol tap) on the side of the motorcycle allowing the rider to switch to a reserve fuel supply when the main fuel supply is exhausted.
 There is not actually a separate reserve tank: The intake for the petcock has two pipes, one extending higher into the fuel tank than the other.
 When fuel no longer covers the longer pipe the engine will lose power/splutter and the rider switches the petcock to the "reserve" setting, which accesses the shorter pipe.
 Riders whose bikes lack a fuel gauge (most machines prior to the past few years) usually learn how far they can go with a full tank of fuel, and then use a trip meter if available to judge when they must refill the tank.

 Lighting system

-The lighting system consists of Headlight, tail light, and turn indicator lights.
+There should be no lights and indicators for a race bike or race machine because the bike should be less in weight.

+Because of safety and vehicle laws, any motorcycle that's not for racing will have some degree of a lighting system that consists of low and high beam head lamps, brake indication and running lights and turn indicators.
+Lighting can vary from incandescent filament lamps, gas charged lamps with halogen or argon gas filled bulbs, and in recent years, LED's.
+The lighting system will always function if the ignition is turned to the ON position.
+The low and high beam controller and the turn signal controls are usually placed on an easily operated and accessible cluster next to the hand grips.
+The brake light is engaged when either the front or rear brakes are applied by the use of spring loaded contacts near the front brake lever or the rear brake peddle.
+The lighting system uses a simple fuse box to separate the systems components and is connected to a battery.
+Some large touring bikes also incorporate the use of running lights or decorative accessory lights to make them more visible to other drivers at night.
+Some manufacturers have added a strobe effect to the headlamps to make other drivers more aware of the oncoming motorcycle.
+A large percentage of motorcycle accidents occur because other drivers don't see motorcycles in traffic.

 Ignition key switch

-An ignition switch, starter switch or start switch is a Key switch in the control system of a motor vehicle that activates the main electrical systems for the vehicle.In vehicles powered by internal combustion engines, the switch provides power to the starter solenoid and the ignition system components (including the engine control unit and ignition coil), and is frequently combined with the starter switch which activates the starter motor.
+An ignition switch, starter switch or start switch is a key switch in the control system of a motor vehicle that activates the main electrical systems for the vehicle.
+In vehicles powered by internal combustion engines, the switch provides power to the starter solenoid and the ignition system components (including the engine control unit and ignition coil), and is frequently combined with the starter switch which activates the starter motor.